 - 2. A counter clear sets the PWM Period - 3.
 The internal PWM function continues even when CTIO[1:0]=00 or 01 - 4.
 The CTCCLR bit has no influence on PWM operation

 Standard Type TM - STM

 The Standard Type TM contains four operating modes, which are Compare Match Output, Timer/Event Counter, Single Pulse Output and PWM Output modes.
-The Standard TM can drive one external output pin.

 Note: 1.
 There is no external clock input for the STM.